-Where can I get vaccinated?
+When can I get the COVID-19 vaccine?,

 COVID-19 Vaccination Clinic at Ford Field in Detroit: The Michigan Department of Health and Human Services says this mass